mkidson/mkidson_obsidian_vault/MSc/To-Do files/First Draft Feedback.md

+# Overall stuff
+- [ ] Double check that all PSD plots and all L plots have consistent wording

 # Chapter 1
 - [ ] Overall needs a change away from aviation to more general workplace environments, of which aviation is one
 - [ ] Go through Tanya's comments after rearranging